 It is important that your dog be fed 2 meals a day.
 Large chested dogs like Goldens are susceptible to ‘BLOAT".
 In this case their stomachs can actually twist.
 It is deadly.
 So, for about 1/2 hour after your dog eats, have him stay quiet.
 Do not go right outside and run with him/her.
 Goldens are infamous for being sloppy drinkers.
 They need lots of clean water available to them at all times.
 Try a towel Underneath.

-Grain free food is really the best for Goldens.
-Most hot spots and ear issues are actually caused by food allergies.
-You can look on our web site to learn about Life's Abundance.
-Other suggestions Fromm, Orijen, Acana, Taste of the Wild, Earthborn, Merrick, Natural Balance.
+Most hot spots and ear issues are actually caused by food allergies, many goldens are allergic to grain and chicken.
+We suggest a high quality food free of "junk" and fillers such as Farmers Dog, Fromm, Orijen, Acana, Taste of the Wild, Earthborn, Merrick, Natural Balance, Life Abundance.
 Do some research.
 And then you can decide.

 Brushing your dog’s teeth is a great thing if you are "up for it".
 Feeding your dog just dry food will also help to keep his teeth healthy.
 But a little canned (like a tablespoon) adds moisture needed.

 Goldens frequently have ear “issues".
 As mentioned previously, much of this is caused by food allergies.
 BUT there are other ways to stave off infections and costly vet visits.
 If your dog is a swimmer, after he swims apply a few drops of 'SWIM EAR" This is a human product that you can buy at any drug store.
 It helps dry the deep recesses of their ears and helpful in avoiding yeast infections.
 Once a week take any ear wash and clean out his ears with an ear cleaner soaked cotton ball.